Skip to main content

 fzf (Fuzzy Finder)

-• Ctrl+R — fuzzy search through command history (infinitely better than the default reverse search)
+• Ctrl+R — fuzzy search through command history (makes the default reverse search feel broken by comparison)

-• Ctrl+T — fuzzy find files in the current directory tree
+• Ctrl+T — fuzzy file finder in your current directory tree

 sudo apt install fzf